 For one, most ACT prep apps don't have sufficient practice questions.
-There are either too few of them or they're not representative of the questions you'll get on the actual ACT.
+There are either too few of them or they're not representative of the questions you'll see on the actual ACT.
 As a result, you will likely need more real ACT questions or more realistic practice questions to test your knowledge and improve your content weaknesses.

 Furthermore, the majority of ACT prep apps aren’t customized to your skill level.
 To improve your ACT score, you need to focus your time on improving your weaknesses.
-For example, perhaps you need to get better with your time management on the Science section, or you need some help with trigonometry.
+For example, perhaps you need to get better with your time management on the Science section, or maybe you need some extra help with trigonometry.

-Most ACT apps aren’t effective at determining where you’re weak, and they’re not designed to help you home in on the areas in which your skills need to improve the most.
+Most ACT apps aren’t effective at determining where you’re weak, and they’re not designed to help you hone in on the areas in which your skills need to improve the most.

 Identify your weaknesses.

 What Makes a Good ACT App?

 Here are the specific qualities you should look for in an ACT app.

 #1: Tons of Realistic Practice Questions

 The best ACT apps will offer hundreds of practice questions for you to sharpen your skills.
 The questions should be presented in the same format as the questions that appear on the ACT, and they should be roughly as difficult as the questions on official ACT practice tests.
 Every question should also provide a thorough explanation so you’re able to understand how to correctly answer it.

 #2: Good User Experience

 The app should be easy to navigate and use.
 On some ACT prep apps, the text can be hard to read or the setup can make it hard to identify and navigate the various functions available.

 #3: Thorough Content Instruction

 A good ACT prep app should clearly teach you the content you need to know to excel on the ACT.
 After reading a lesson or answer explanation, you should have no lingering confusion about the topic.